- City of Bad Gandersheim

 Trip with the narrow-gauge railway into the Großes Moor (Great Moor)

 The special features of the moorland landscape are presented during a ride on the narrow-gauge railway.
 In the covered carriages, specially designed for passenger transport, the tour proceeds at a comfortable six kilometres per hour to the Großes Moor and back again.
 You can see where peat is mined and how flora and fauna have adapted to the given conditions.
+On a new circuit there are two exits, a plank footbridge and a viewing platform.

 The Tankumsee covers an area of around 62 hectares and has a sandy beach of approx. 1,000 metres in length.